sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-Maybe you noticed that the naming `BackendFakeSteps` doesn't refer to the `BackendGateway` whose behavior it tries to mimic.
+Maybe you noticed that the name `BackendFakeSteps` doesn't reference the `BackendGateway` directly, whose behavior it implements.
 This is intentional: this ties it more to the abstract concept of a "backend" than to how its access is technically implemented.
 So if we decide to come up with a different way of accessing the backend in the future, the steps classes' API and the tests using it can remain unchanged.
+That is the reason why...

-Therefore also the steps classes' API doesn't reveal much about the technicalities.
+* the steps classes' API doesn't reveal much about the technicalities
+* we keep the fake implementation private
+* the naming in the API is evolving around business terms as much as possible

 If you're wondering how the `BackendFakeUser` looks like, here it is: